-(a) The amounts were calculated based on the formulas determined by the Compensation Committee in accordance with our named executive officers' incentive compensation plans.
-The annual cash award plan for Messrs.
+(a) The annual cash award plan for Messrs.
 Booth, Pearce, Smith, and Ulatowski is based on Company performance.
 They receive a percentage of their base salary as a cash award depending on the dollar increase in economic profit generated by us in the current year.
-Our named executive officers' incentive compensation plans do not have a formal threshold award or maximum amount payable.
+Our named executive officers' incentive compensation does not have a formal threshold award or maximum amount payable.
+For more information regarding the annual cash award, please see the Compensation Discussion & Analysis section of this Proxy Statement under the caption "Annual Cash Awards."

 The cash awards earned by Messrs.
-Booth, Pearce, Smith, and Ulatowski based on the dollar increase in annual economic profit for 2018 are included in the Summary Compensation Table.
+Booth, Pearce, Smith, and Ulatowski based on the dollar increase in annual economic profit for 2019 are included in the Summary Compensation Table.

-(b) Our named executive officers' equity incentive compensation plans do not have a formal threshold award.
+(b) Our named executive officers' equity incentive compensation does not have a formal threshold award.
+No equity-based awards were granted to the named executive officers in 2019.

-OUTSTANDING EQUITY AWARDS AT 2018 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2019 FISCAL YEAR-END

-The following table provides information with respect to unvested restricted shares and RSUs held by our named executive officers as of December 31, 2018.
+The following table provides information with respect to unvested restricted shares and RSUs held by our named executive officers as of December 31, 2019.